What to Expect From a Bulging Disc From Car Accident

 The time it takes to settle any personal injury case depends a great deal on how long the recovery takes.
 A victim may have a few months of treatment, for example.

 These tend to be complex cases or those that go to trial.
-Though there is no guarantee on the length of time, victims do have rights.

 Why Having an Attorney is So Important

-A bulging disc from a car accident settlement a good reason to get an attorney.
+A bulging disc from a car accident settlement is a good reason to get an attorney.
 For those who are going through treatment or pain often need someone to help.

 For victims who cannot work, financial problems begin taking a toll.